avgaltsev/autopull/README.md

 4. Deactivate virtualenv.
 Skip this step if you skipped step 2.
 >$ deactivate

-5. Make a copy of `repos.ini.example` with name `repos.ini` and configure your repos you want to track.
-Comments in this ini file will help you.
+5. Make a copy of `repositories.json.example` with name `repositories.json` and configure your repositories you want to track.

 6. Make sure you set up authorization via SSH-keys.